Nine Rings C194

 He Yu and I both waved our hands frantically at her.

-“My dear lady, you just stay sitting up there,” He Yu said.
-“I get scared just watching you move.
-You being up there is enough; you can’t pull us up anyway.
-Gan Ji and I will think of something else.
-We’ll get up there eventually.”
+“My dear lady, just stay sitting right up there,” He Yu said.
+“I get terrified every time I see you move.
+It’s enough that you made it up yourself; you can’t pull us up anyway.
+Gan Ji and I will figure out another way.
+We’ll get up eventually.”

 I took a moment to catch my breath, intending to try again with He Yu since the remaining distance wasn’t that great.
 Suddenly, I felt someone run past me toward the pillar, bringing a gust of wind with them.

-Turning around, I saw Lu Ayao had already nearly reached the top of the floral pendants.
-He wasn’t even using his legs; he used only his arms to hug the pillar and fix his upper body in place, then jammed his legs into the openwork of a pendant.
-Decisively releasing his grip, he swung himself up from a handstand position.
-Finally, crouching on the beam, he flicked his white whip from behind him.
-The whip uncoiled and dropped down, landing right in front of us.
+Turning around, I saw Lu Ayao was already near the top of the floral pendants.
+He wasn’t using his legs to climb; he used only his arms to hug the pillar, securing his upper body, and jammed both legs into the openwork of a pendant.
+Then he decisively let go with his hands, levering himself up from an inverted hang.
+Finally crouching on the beam, he whipped out his white whip from behind his back.
+It dropped down, landing right in front of us.

 He Yu and I looked at him, then at each other.

-He Yu silently gave a thumbs up.
-“I like this,” he whispered to me, “but he’s making us look like total idiots.”
+He Yu silently gave a thumbs-up.
+“I like this,” he whispered to me, “but he’s making the two of us look like total idiots.”

 I gave him a shove, teasing him.
-“The man is kind enough to pull you up and you’re still talking.
-I don’t care about my pride.
-Once I’m up, I’ll tell him to pull the whip back and you can climb up yourself.”
+“The man is kind enough to pull you up and you’re still running your mouth.
+I’m not too proud for this.
+Once I’m up, I’ll tell him to pull the whip back and let you climb up on your own.”

 “Hey, hey, I didn’t say that!”
 He Yu blocked me with his hand, then, before I could react, he bolted toward the whip to claim the first turn.
 He shouted up, “Old Lu, I’m going first!
 Gan Ji said we don’t need to worry about him, he’ll climb up on his own!”

-“Damn it!
+“Holy shit!
 I never said that!
-Old Lu, don’t listen to his lies!”
-Hearing this, I scrambled after him, terrified they might actually leave me down there to scale the pillar myself.
+Old Lu, don’t listen to his bullshit!”
+Hearing this, I bolted over as fast as my legs could take me, terrified they really would leave me down below to scale the pillar myself.

 Lu Ayao and Tian Xiaoqi worked together to pull us onto the beam one by one.
 This beam was quite wide; even with all four of us sitting on it, there wasn’t a hint of a wobble.
 With decorative pendants designed beneath both sides, it was clearly one of the main structural beams.

-Once up, I looked at Lu Ayao and asked with a bit of smugness, “What’s this?
-Changed your mind about opening the coffin?”
+Once up, I glanced at Lu Ayao and asked, a little smugly, “What’s this?
+Not planning to open the coffin anymore?”

-He lowered his head, coiling his whip section by section.
-“Mm,” he grunted.
-“Not opening it.
+He lowered his head, coiling his whip section by section, and gave an “mm.”
+“Not anymore.
 Better to find a way up first.”

 I nodded with satisfaction.
 “Good.
-You’ve seen the light.”
+You’ve got the right attitude.”

 “Do you two remember?”
 He Yu stood up and rubbed his chin while looking at the vaulted ceiling.
-“When we first met, we were climbing pillars.
+“When we first met, we were climbing pillars too.
 Now we’re climbing pillars and beams again.
 What kind of rotten luck is this?
-You think we’ll end up splitting up once we get out of here?”
+You think we’ll end up splitting up once we climb out of here?”

 I slapped him on the back.
-“Pah!
-What are you talking about?
-This whole thing isn’t over yet.
-Why talk about splitting up?
-If anyone’s splitting, it’ll be you being forced back to guard the warehouse.”
+“Pah, pah, pah![1]
+What nonsense are you talking?
+This whole thing isn’t over yet, so why talk about splitting up?
+If anyone’s splitting off, it’ll be you being forced back to guard the warehouse.”

 Lu Ayao found another suitable beam and began walking slowly toward the center along the one beneath our feet.
 Tian Xiaoqi followed him.
 I kept up with them, inching toward the center of the structure while bickering with He Yu.